jj-studio/Backbone-JJRelational/README.md

 ###  Relational options

-Following options you can use when defining `relations`.
+You can use the following options when defining `relations`.

 #### type
 _mandatory_